tomo-yoshi/mokumoku/README.md

   git push origin feature-example
   ```

+  #### Merge feature branch to develop branch
+  #### Create Pull Request
+  1. Leave a comment to explan your commits
+  2. Set at least one reviewer among team members except for yourself
+  3. Select yourself as an assignee
+  4. Confirm all checks have passed
+  5. Ask the reviewer to review the PR
-  ### Merge feature branch to develop branch
+  6. Merge the feature branch to develop branch
+  7. Delete the feature branch if it is no longer needed

+  Fix a conflict if it occurs.

   #####  Fix conflicts at local
   1. Go to a feature branch
   2. Pull remote develop branch
   3. Fix conflicts
   4. Add your changes to stage
   5. Commit the changes
   6. Push your commit to remote repo
   ```
   git checkout feature-exmaple
   git pull origin/develop